 Treatment providers coordinated through our team approach include orthopedic oncology surgeons, radiation oncologists, medical oncologists, neurosurgeons, reconstructive surgeons, radiologists, pathologists and nurse practitioners who specialize in the diagnosis and treatment of chordoma.

 Patients have access to the most technically sophisticated treatments available for chordoma.
-Click here to read about a child's journey to the Stephan L. Harris Center for Chordoma Care.

 To contact us for an appointment or new patient referall, the new patient coordinator, at 617-724-8193.

 Click here to download the Harris Chordoma Center Brochure

 The Stephan L. Harris Center for Chordoma Care is dedicated to providing unsurpassed compassionate care for your patient while advancing the art and science of evaluating, diagnosing, treating, curing, and supporting the patient with chordoma.